Krishnkant-Swarnkar/owl-qa/README.md

 To detect modeling errors,

-1) load one of the OWL files into a Protege 5 Ontology Editing environment (http://protege.stanford.edu/) and ;
+1) load one of the OWL files into an Protege 5 Ontology Editing environment (http://protege.stanford.edu/) and ;

 2) invoke the reasoning services from a DL-based resoner (eg., HermIT)